 The cocktail was inspired by the Filipino culture of celebrating Christmas which starts as early as September.
 Usually after Misa de Gallo, the Catholic Mass held around midnight of Christmas Eve, families would go home and eat puto bumbong

-The Puto Bumbong Cocktail was seriously mind-blowing!
+The Puto Bumbong Cocktail at Gallery By Chele was seriously mind-blowing!
 Vodka was smoked in burnt banana leaf to capture the aroma and taste, then mixed with coconut liquor and purple yam syrup.

 The purple yam was boiled to get color and sugar was added to make the syrup.
 If you like puto bumbong like I do, you have to try it!

-Didn’t I say there’s a lot of extra dishes?
+Didn’t I say there’s a lot of extra dishes at Gallery by Chele?
 Just when you thought you’re already done with dinner, an extra dessert that was served.